lturnerbio/TURNER_Scripting_Project/README.md

 # Trinity

+Trinity needs to run from a scratch folder in the super computer, so you will need to create a directory within the scratch folder.
+This can be done using the following command:

+    $ mkdir /scratch/Trinity

+Note: double check to make sure that the name of the directory you have created is unique.
+You will be restricted access to the scratch folder if it has been created by another user.

-Trinity works by running threee seperate software packages together in orger to construct and assemble the transcriptome from your RNA-seq reads.
+Trinity works by running threee seperate software packages together in order to construct and assemble the transcriptome from your RNA-seq reads.

 # Transdecoder